ACRL Literatures in English Section Strategic Plan (2025)

 • Sustain and build upon our partnership with the MLA and investigate further partnerships with other professional or scholarly organizations, including those associated with Writing Studies, Creative Writing, and other disciplines allied with English Departments.

-• Sponsor webinars that allow attendees to keep current in developments concerning student learning, research, and the scholarly environment as they relate to literary studies.
+• Sponsor programming that allows attendees to keep current in developments concerning student learning, research, and the scholarly environment as they relate to literary studies.

 Student Learning